Understand proxy rotation mechanics, from backconnect architecture and rotation strategies to session control, timing, and avoiding common pitfalls.

 user-session-order42-lifetime-10

-Without a session parameter, the default behavior is per-request rotation.
+Without a session parameter, the default behaviour is per-request rotation.
 Including a session parameter switches to sticky mode.
-This design lets you mix rotation strategies within the same application — rotating IPs for discovery pages while using sticky sessions for authenticated workflows — by simply changing the username string per request.
+This design lets you mix rotation strategies inside the same application, rotating IPs for discovery pages while using sticky sessions for authenticated workflows, just by changing the username string per request.

 Rotating vs Static IPs: When to Use Each